oracle/terraform-provider-oci/website/docs/d/identity_region_subscriptions.html.markdown

 ---

 # Data Source: oci_identity_region_subscriptions
-The RegionSubscriptions data source allows access to the list of OCI region_subscriptions
+The `oci_identity_region_subscriptions` data source allows access to the list of OCI region_subscriptions

 Lists the region subscriptions for the specified tenancy.